 - Adjustable pulse widths and large spots

-- Requires external air cooling which adds cost and bulk
+- Requires external air cooling, which adds cost and bulk

-- Heavier servicing footprint vs modern diodes
+- Heavier servicing footprint than newer diode systems

 Elysion Pro